 21 Must-Have Miami Foods

 Whether you’re a native Floridian or planning a weekend getaway to the Sunshine State, there are so many must-have Miami foods that you’ll need a list and a game plan to even get close to tasting them all.
+Miami specializes in more foods than you may expect, with the Cuban influence being one of the most prominent, according to The International Wine & Food Society.

-Miami specializes in more foods than you may expect.
 Whether you’re craving ultra-fresh fish or spicy Cuban cuisine, the Miami food scene is legendary and sure to impress.
-Get to know the taste and culture of each pocket of the city on your culinary journey to find the 21 best foods in Miami.
+If you’re hoping to get to know the taste and culture of each pocket of the city on your culinary journey to find the 21 best foods in Miami, we’ve got you covered in this guide.

 Jump to Section